shohamlab/usnm2p/README.md

 #### Notebooks

 Several jupyter notebooks can be executed interactively:
-- `single_dataset_analysis.ipynb`: to run the analysis pipeline of a single dataset (date, mouse, region)
+- `dataset_analysis.ipynb`: to run the analysis pipeline of a single dataset (date, mouse, region)
 - `mouseline_analysis.ipynb`: to run the analysis of all datasets pertaining to a given mouse line
 - `main_analysis.ipynb`: to run the main analysis across mouse lines
 - `spatial_offset_analysis.ipynb`: to run the analysis of datasets pertaining to the effect of spatial offsets